Let yourself be amazed by the most funny and exciting celebrations ever: discover everything about the Carnival in Italy.

 Carnival masks in Italy: history and meanings

-- Harlequin, Brighella and Meneghino
+- Arlecchino, Brighella, and Meneghino

-Harlequin and Brighella are two masks from Bergamo.
-Harlequin has to attend a fancy dress party at school, but he is a poor child; his mother has no money to buy fabric, so his friends decide to give him the scrap pieces of fabric from their dress as a gift.
-Harlequin's mother thus puts together all the pieces of cloth, creating a colourful dress, and this is how Harlequin's costume was born.
-In the commedia dell'arte, his character is portrayed as a lazy servant, always ready to traffic in some trick, but his dealings always end badly.
+Arlecchino and Brighella are two masks from Bergamo.
+Arlecchino has to attend a masquerade at school, but he is a poor child; his mother has no money to buy fabric, so his friends decide to give him scraps from their costumes.
+Arlecchino's mother sews all the pieces together, creating a colorful outfit—thus, his costume is born.
+In the Commedia dell’Arte, his character is portrayed as a lazy servant, always plotting some mischief, but his schemes always backfire.
+Unlike him, Brighella is the classic cunning servant, always ready to deceive others and stir up trouble.

-- Colombina and her suitor Pantalone
+- Colombina and Her Suitor Pantalone

 - Gianduja and Captain Spaventa